parallel-forecast/AI-dict/docs/best-practices.md

 An unrelated causal pathway to resolution “screens off” the intended pathways.

-**Examples:**
+**Examples**

 Forecasting
 ```
-When will there be a superhuman Angry Birds agent using no hardcoded knowledge?
+When will there be a superhuman Angry Birds agent using no hardcoded
+knowledge?
 ```
 and realizing that there seems to be little active interest in the yearly benchmark competition (with performance even declining over years).
 This means that the probability entirely depends on whether anyone with enough money and competence decides to work on it, as opposed to what key components make Angry Birds difficult (e.g. physics-based simulation) and how fast progress is in those domains.